Soumi-GhoshN/jcms.github.io/_upcomingposts/2022-10-05-alexander-buzdin.markdown

 ---
 layout: default
-title: "December 5th, 2022: Alexander I. Buzdin"
+title: "December 5th, 2022: Alexander Buzdin"
 date: 2022-10-12 12:00:00 +0200
 categories:
 ---

-# December 5th, 2022: Alexander I. Buzdin
+# December 5th, 2022: Alexander Buzdin

-On Monday, December 5th, 2022 from 11 am to 12 am we will host a seminar by **Alexander I. Buzdin** from **University of Bordeaux**.
+On Monday, December 5th, 2022 from 11 am to 12 am we will host a seminar by **Alexander Buzdin** from **University of Bordeaux**.

 ## Title